JasonYao/JasonYao.github.io/content/about.md

 out if I'm:
 1. Competent
 1. Looking for opportunities
+1. Am not a lizard person in a skin suit

-I assure you that even I don't know the answer to those questions.
+I can assure you that even I don't know the answer to those questions.

 Either way, welcome!